 Dr. Larry Keith Linker was employed at Randolph Community College from 1963-2000.
 From 1988-2000, Linker served as President of Randolph Community College.
 In 2006, he returned to serve as Interim President.
 In 1979, Linker completed his Ed.D. from Nova Southeastern University and his dissertation was entitled A Plan to Establish a Foundation at Randolph Technical College.
 Linker’s dissertation was what initiated the establishment of the Foundation at Randolph Community College.

 Beginning in 1980, the Foundation began publishing an Annual Report of activities, scholarships, revenue, operating expenses, and grants.
 In 1993, the Annual Report became known as the Report To the Community.
-This publication feature both text and photography and provided a more comprehensive yearly report of campus wide events and activities.
-In the fall of 2013, the first volume of the Randolph Community College Magazine & Report to the Community was published which allowed the college
+This publication featured both text and photography and provided a more comprehensive yearly report of campus wide events and activities.
+In the fall of 2013, the first volume of the Randolph Community College Magazine & Report to the Community was published which allowed the college to merge a college magazine with the Report to the Community, and it was decided to produce two a year, with the fall issue containing the annual report/report to the community information like donor lists and financial information.
+The summer issue focuses more on alumni news.

 A copy of each curriculum graduation program is housed in the collection from the college’s first formal graduation exercises in August 1964 to present.
 The archives collection also contains some Adult High School, GED, and Basic Skills graduation programs, as well as other assorted departmental graduation programs.